Overcoming Addictions

 Giving up is another temptation.
 Satan wants you to believe your feelings will never end, trapping you in sadness until you give in.
 This lie can hypnotize those used to giving up—knowing addiction is bad but feeling powerless to stop it (learned helplessness).
 But that’s false – eventually addictive urges do end (“this too shall pass”) and eventually you will be able to feel life satisfaction without giving in.
 Wake up oh sleeper (Ephesians 5:14)!
 You have freedom (Helaman 14:30-31)!
 Countless people have overcome addictions, and so can you.

 Satan also points to past failures and tells us that we are already condemned, and therefore there is no point in trying anymore.
 Also false!
 Through the grace of Christ there always is hope.
 Instead, respond to failure by ramping up spiritual warfare!
 The road is long and has setbacks, but don’t give up.
+Similarly, I suspect depressed individuals sometimes never try to overcome addictions because they don’t have the self-worth to think the effort of improving their own lives is worth it.
+To which all I can say is: 1) That is dumb!
+2) You are a child of God and your worth is great!

 Another problem many face is OCD obsession with addictive fantasies.
 Therefore, we must deeply internalize that these fantasies are not who we truly are – rather who Satan would like us to be.
-Instead, replace these fantasies with gospel-oriented fantasies – such as imagining angels and Christ.
-Similarly, many addictions are rooted in the desire to truly feel something.
-Therefore, replace addictions with highly sensory activities like cold exposure, exercise, and exploring nature.
+Instead, replace these fantasies with positive ones.
+Remember, becoming beholden to intrusive thoughts is the spirit of insanity, literally – in a murder trial, the motivations or thoughts behind the murder are irrelevant compared to the outcome, unless one is pleading insanity.

 One of addiction’s cruel paradoxes is that many fear quitting because they see it as their only escape from sadness.
 They fear life without it more than its harm.
 But addiction is false escapism—it numbs pain without healing it.
 Each time you give in, you seek comfort but find emptiness.
 Instead, respect yourself enough to control your impulses.